Cimeci/ft_transcendence/frontend/README.md

 ## 📄 License

-This project is part of the 42 school curriculum.
+This project is part of the 42 school Angouleme.

 ## 👥 Contributor